 , a short little bit of Sidewalk

-Champagne is a favorite both because it connects with many other trails and because this ridgeline trail is smooth and fast with few challenges to interrupt your flow.
+The south half of Champagne is a ridgeline trail that is smooth and fast with few challenges to interrupt your flow.
 At a sedate pace, there is nothing an intermediate rider in reasonable condition can't handle.
-Riding south to north, this trail is a non-stop blast if you can carry enough speed to get you through the short climbs. high speeds are easy to attain and easy to manage with the solid braking surface.
+Riding south to north, this trail is a non-stop blast if you can carry enough speed to get you through the short climbs. high speeds are easy to attain and easy to manage with the solid tread surface.
 Experienced riders who are comfortable with speed will find that, with its narrow tread, twists and turns, and short climbs, this ride takes on more of a roller-coaster character if you keep your speed up.
-The trail invites speed, be careful you don't relax too much on your first ride; there are a some avoidable rock obstacles that come up unexpectedly and could easily end your ride if you hit one at speed.
+Be careful you don't relax too much on your first ride; there are a some avoidable rock obstacles that come up unexpectedly and could easily end your ride if you hit one at speed.

-/Ryan connector, maintenance and traffic drops off and the trail narrows and is a bit less "clean."
+/Ryan connector, maintenance and traffic drops off, the trail narrows, and the tread is a bit less "clean."
 At the far north end, the character changes dramatically as you drop into the wash then climb your way out of the valley along the sides of a geological wonderland.
-One ugly 20/30 percent climb over loose on loose, then you'll be rewarded with solid trail tread for the rest of the trail.
+One tough 20/30 percent climb over loose on loose, then you'll be rewarded with solid trail tread for the rest of the trail.